 By: David M. Wilson

-Jim Smith has told the story of Claire Morrison, an elderly homeowner who returned from the hospital only to find her house occupied by tenants that had been invited in by assumedly well-meaning relatives.
+Elsewhere in this issue, Jim Smith tells the story of Claire Morrison, an elderly homeowner who returned from the hospital only to find her house occupied by tenants that had been invited in by assumedly well-meaning relatives.
 Though her case would seem airtight, Claire died homeless, another victim of the Maginot line of tenant defenses provided by Berkeley and California law.

 In most jurisdictions, evictions are permitted where (a) the rent has not been paid, or (b) the terms of the lease have been violated, or (c) the lease term has expired.
 The process is easy where the tenancy is month to month and the market is firm: the landlord may raise rents at the end of the lease term, and evict if the tenant declines to pay the increased amount.
 As Jim notes, this is often the most efficient way to handle the obstreperous, wasteful or slow-paying tenant, and is nearly always preferable to court proceedings.

 Berkeley is different: here there has been a policy decision that existing tenants have a right to stay on indefinitely at their original rents in nearly all cases.
 Rent board regulations also assume that most eviction attempts are in bad faith, i.e. subterfuges for forcing the tenant out and jacking up the rent to the successor.
 This assumption in turn is cited as justification for a battery of added tenant protections which effectively make evictions difficult, time-consuming and expensive even where clearly justified.

 Here are the high points (as always you should consult with a professional with regard to specific cases):